exterm/exterm.github.io/content/posts/2023-12-23-lib-is-for-libraries.md

 But what if what we need is not available in a well maintained library?
 What if the functionality we need is so small that it doesn't warrant introducing an external dependency?
 Maybe it's something that we can easily write ourselves?

-We want the code to live in the same repository as our application, but it's not specific to our application's domain.
-Luckily, Rails is prepared for this scenario.That's why `app/` and `lib/` folders exist!
+You may want the code to live in the same repository as your application, even though it's not specific to your application's domain.
+Luckily, Rails is prepared for this scenario.
+That's why `app/` and `lib/` folders exist!

 Library code within your repository is still library code.
 So it should go into `lib/`.